 The extended family at Grandpa’s house for Christmas, mid-60s.
 I’m in the middle of the table on the right, Allan is to my right.
 At every meal, he was to my right, and since he was left-handed, I had to contend constant prods from his elbow as he ate.

-Teens Years and Beyond – Student, Father, Producer
+Teen Years and Beyond – Student, Father, Producer

 It was a major blow to the family, and especially Allan, when his beloved mother Mary died in 1972 at age 45.
+Allan was 16.
 As her youngest and the only one still at home, he suffered terribly as did his father Gordon (I remember Gordon staring straight ahead and saying quietly, “It’s the end of the world, that’s all.”)

-It was perhaps the saddest funeral I ever attended – everyone loved Mary.
+It was perhaps the saddest funeral I ever attended.
+Everyone loved Mary.

 The hippy years, possibly 1975.
 My mother Darleane in the foreground.